 If you’re a true coffee lover, you know how the types of roasts impact the overall taste of your coffee.
 Not only do they offer a different flavor to your coffee, but they also determine its acidity level.

 The green coffee beans you get from the roasters fall into three categories: light, medium, and dark.
 What you choose depends on the flavor and acidity you want your coffee to have.
-But you can’t underestimate the aroma of freshly roasted coffee beans, which is why we recommend you start roasting your coffee beans at home to find out yourself.
+But you can’t underestimate the aroma of freshly roasted coffee beans, which is why I recommend you start roasting your coffee beans at home to find out yourself.

 If you’ve recently bought a roaster but don’t know where to start, this article will be of great help.
-We have provided you with a list of recommendations for the best fresh green coffee beans you can get to start your home roasting journey.
+I have provided you with a list of recommendations for the best fresh green coffee beans you can get to start your home roasting journey.
 Let’s dive right in!

 - 1. Primos Coffee Co.
 Unroasted Green Coffee Beans